 Handling Slow or Malicious Receivers: TRAM lets the data rate be driven by the slowest receiver.
 Therefore, the effect of a slow receiver is visible to the correctly functioning receivers all across the network.
-Even if the feature of TRAM that allows slow receivers to be pruned is turned on (which it is not for most deployments), the threshold minimum tolerable data rate is set quite conservatively.
-Hence, there are likely to be large periods of slowdown to the normal receivers.
+Even if the pruning feature of TRAM is turned on (which it is not for most deployments), the threshold minimum tolerable data rate is set quite conservatively and there are likely to be large periods of slowdown to the normal receivers.
 On the contrary, TRAM++ localizes the disruption to the part of the tree where the lagging receivers reside.
 In TRAM++, the RH uses two types of acks - a greedy ack and a permanent ack.
 The maximum sequence number of the packet that the sender should send down is sent piggybacked with acks.
 The greedy ack is sent by the RH upwards when its buffer reaches the low water mark.
 The purpose of sending the greedy ack is to indicate to the sender to send new data down even though all the receivers have not acked yet.
 The permanent ack is sent once all the receivers have acked.
 The role of this ack is to let the sender know that reclamation of storage is possible.
 In TRAM, the sequence number sent upwards is determined by the slowest receiver thus affecting the data rate observed by all the receivers, normal or laggard.
 In TRAM++, the sequence number is determined by the RH's available buffer capacity.
-Incorporating the additional ack requires additional computation at the sender and the RHs, which is the same cost as for the basic ack determination in TRAM.
-But in a failure free system where all receivers are keeping up with the data rate, the RH's buffer space is not put under pressure and therefore, the greedy acks are not sent and the additional processing overhead is not incurred.
+Incorporating the additional ack requires additional computation at the sender and the RHs which is the same cost as for the basic ack determination in TRAM.
+But in a failure free system where all receivers are keeping up with the data rate, the greedy acks are not sent and therefore, the additional processing overhead is not observed.

 TRAM++ has the functionality to prune receivers which are considered lagging beyond an acceptable degree.
-The metric used for the pruning decision is the percentage of retransmission requests which cannot be locally satisfied and require temporary re-affiliation.
-The percentage is calculated as a fraction of the total number of packets.
+The metric used for the pruning decision is the percentage of retransmission requests which cannot be locally satisfied as a fraction of the total number of packets.
 When the metric exceeds a tunable threshold parameter, the receiver is pruned.
 This is an effective means of removing malicious receivers which may increase the processing load in the system by requesting repeated retransmissions.
-Alternately, this may serve as an indication to the receiver to disassociate from the current RH because of its resource constraints and reaffiliate with a more resource rich RH.
+This may serve as an indication to the receiver to disassociate from the current RH because of its resource constraints and reaffiliate with a more resource rich RH.

-4. Implementation
+4 Implementation